Guiribei/dining-philosophers-problem/README.md

 ## Description

-The challenge is to ensure that all philosophers get a fair chance to eat without causing deadlocks or resource starvation.
+The challenge is to ensure that all philosophers get a fair chance to eat (all threads execute their routine) without causing deadlocks or resource starvation.
+For that, mutexes are used to protect against data racing.
+And it is necessary to handle them correctly to avoid deadlock.

 ## Compilation